 “I think this is only the beginning of where we can take things,” Peter notes.
 “The early feedback from our pre-release testing has been extremely positive.
 It’s amazing what these folks did on the budget we had.
 We’re already discussing what’s next, and actively exploring a variety of technologies and ways to expand the CFDC beyond our physical boundaries — it’s a very exciting time.”

 The free app is available on Google Play and the App Store, and will be a permanent addition to the gallery.
-Check out https://discoverfossils.com/app for more details.
+Check out http://discoverfossils.com/app

 Corey King, Chief